-Challenge number Detail of challenge 1 Pupil premium students make lower progress than their peers, in 2022 there was a 0.04 gap in progress (-0.28 for disadvantaged students compared to - 0.24 for non-disadvantaged students).
-2 Pupil premium students attend school less than their peers in 2022 88.5% compared to 91.9% 3 More frequent behaviour incidents, pupil premium students are sanctioned more often than their peers including high level sanctions - internal and external exclusions 4 Fewer pupil premium students access leadership opportunities than non pupil premium students, 8.5% of student leadership posts are held by pupil premium students which is lower than the overall proportion of pupil premium students in the academy of 21% 5 Pupil premium students read less and with a lower reading age than non pupil premium students.
+Challenge number Detail of challenge 1 Pupil premium students make lower progress than their peers, in 2023 there was a 0.52 gap in progress (-0.89 for disadvantaged students compared to -0.37 for non-disadvantaged students).
+2 Pupil premium students attend school less than their peers in 2023 84.32% compared to 90.26% 3 More frequent behaviour incidents, pupil premium students are sanctioned more often than their peers including high level sanctions - internal and external exclusions 4 Fewer pupil premium students access leadership opportunities than non-pupil premium students.
+5 Pupil premium students read less and with a lower reading age than non- pupil premium students.
 On average pupil premium students have a reading age that is three years behind non pupil premium students at the end of year 11.

-6 Access to life experiences and life-skills that enable students to improve social capital and aspirations 7 Improved parental engagement at academy events such as parents' evenings - 44% of parents of pupil premium students attended at least one year 11 parents' evening compared to 78.6% of non-pupil premium parents
+6 Access to life experiences and life-skills that enable students to improve social capital and aspirations 7 Improved parental engagement at academy events such as parents' evenings - parents/ carers of pupil premium students attended less frequently than those of non-pupil premium parents/ carers